xpack/web-jekyll/pages/intro.md

 Use this syntax for binary xPacks with longer version numbers, which generally do not abide by the semver requirements." %}

-The result is the tools being downloaded and installed in the central xPack storage (a folder in user's home) and links from the project to that folders created in the local `xpacks` folder, with links to individual programs added in `xpacks/.bin` (or `.cmd` stubs on Windows).
+The result is the tools being downloaded and installed in the global xPack store (a folder in user's home) and links from the project to that folders created in the local `xpacks` folder, with links to individual programs added in `xpacks/.bin` (or `.cmd` stubs on Windows).